javaidiqbal11/Patient_Fall_Prevention/README.md

 ## Importent Points
 Here are the short and precise points based on the repository:

-- Pose Estimation: OpenPose-based pose estimation technique.
+- `Pose Estimation`: OpenPose-based pose estimation technique.
-- Multipose or Single Pose: Multi-pose estimation for detecting multiple persons.
+- `Multipose or Single Pose`: Multi-pose estimation for detecting multiple persons.
-- Standing or Walking Identification: Uses key body points (legs, torso) to identify standing or walking postures.
+- `Standing or Walking Identification`: Uses key body points (legs, torso) to identify standing or walking postures.
-- Algorithm Used: OpenPose algorithm for real-time pose detection.
+- `Algorithm Used`: OpenPose algorithm for real-time pose detection.
-- Sample Keypoints: Nose, neck, shoulders, elbows, wrists, hips, knees, and ankles.
+- `Sample Keypoints`: Nose, neck, shoulders, elbows, wrists, hips, knees, and ankles.
-- Deep Learning Algorithm: Convolutional Neural Networks (CNN) used in OpenPose.
+- `Deep Learning Algorithm`: Convolutional Neural Networks (CNN) used in OpenPose.
-- Dataset: Custom dataset or open datasets related to human pose and activity recognition (likely using datasets like COCO or MPII).
+- `Dataset`: Custom dataset or open datasets related to human pose and activity recognition (likely using datasets like COCO or MPII).

 ## Contributions
 We welcome contributions!
 Please follow the standard GitHub flow for submitting pull requests.